BukkitGerman/67346c0a/README.md

 - Home | TS3 Server Status in Sidebar
 - Changelog
 	- Showes the Changes on Our Server.
+- Devlog
+	- Showes the Changes on Our Server.
 - News
 	- Showes the News.
 - Requests (Only Useable for Registered users)